sparsh-ai/recohut/docs/03-processing/lab-lambda-csv-parquet/README.md

-# Lambda CSV to Parquet
+# Lab: Lambda CSV to Parquet

 *Create an S3 bucket and IAM user with user-defined policy.
 Create Lambda layer and lambda function and add the layer to the function.
 Add S3 trigger for auto-transformation from csv to parquet and query with Glue.*